Some meetings definitely could have been emails. However, others simply have to happen.

 Phrases for keeping a discussion on track

-Meetings may start with small talk.
-This isn’t a bad thing — small talk can help ease everyone into the meeting and make everyone feel more comfortable.
+Meetings often start with small talk.
+This isn’t a bad thing — small talk can help ease everyone into the meeting and make people feel more comfortable.

-However, sometimes it can get out of hand and spill into the meeting in the middle of a critical discussion.
-Very quickly, this can turn into mayhem — people talking over each other, adding quips and comments, and generally disengaging from the actual topic of the meeting.
+However, it can sometimes get out of hand and spill over into the meeting, even during critical discussions.
+Before you know it, things can turn into mayhem — people talking over each other, adding quips and comments, and drifting away from the main topic.

 To prevent this and keep your meeting in order, try using some of the following phrases.